OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

    *  Do we need sublayers as well?
 Layers versus sublayers versus layered instances?

       Resolved: Layers/sublayers could be implemented via multiple network types.
 The new data nodes for layer are present only when the network type for the layer is present.
 The new data nodes for the sublayer are present when the network types for both layer and sublayer are present.
 The solution could also enable either single or multiple instances, like in the previous point.

+      Further analysis: In the case that the same technology is used at different layers, we may need some additional information in the model, in the case that it cannot be modelled via network types + supporting relations.

    *  Same technology at service versus underlay?
 BGP per VPN vs common BGP shared between multiple VPNs.
 Different layers, same model,